acgetchell/mundus-atrox/src/journals/fourteenth.md

 2. *Geral* shoots his bow at something, but misses.
 3. I take a Vow of Enmity, moves toward a hole in the wall and holds my action, waiting for an opportunity of attack.
 4. *Tasbros* moves a little closer and casts a web on the creatures in the northwestern guard tower.
-5. Calmul shoots the orks in the northeastern tower and does 9 HP damage.
+5. *Calmul* shoots the orks in the northeastern tower and does 9 HP damage.
 6. *CoralKing* moves near me and holds his action
 7. The Ogres are not affected by the sickening radiance.
 2 move to attack me and *CoralKing*, within range and provoke attacks of opportunity. *CoralKing* gets hit for 9 damage.
-Others start to move out of the gate and meet *Actias*, Calmul’s companion, and the shadowspawn.
+Others start to move out of the gate and meet *Actias*, *Calmul*’s companion, and the shadowspawn.
 I attack and hit twice doing 35 damage.
 8. *Viker* casts lightning bolts and hits doing 27 HP damage, wiping out the Ogre in front of me.
 9. *Tysnera* uses her wand of magic missiles on the 3 Ogres at the front of the gate.
 She does 7 HP damage.
 Her shadowspawn hits an Ogre and does 7 HP damage.
 10. *Benjamin* hits twice and does 16 damage and 15 damage, taking out 2 orks.